National Flood Insurance Program (NFIP)

-In upcoming months, Township staff and officials, Cumberland County staff, and representatives from FEMA will be working together to discuss and review the upcoming FIRM and FIS changes.
-The Township will provide additional information to residents as it becomes available.
+Township staff and officials, Cumberland County staff, and representatives from FEMA will be working together to discuss and review the upcoming FIRM and FIS changes.
+The Township will continue to provide additional information to residents as it becomes available.

-FEMA will also be holding a formal public appeal period beginning in the spring of 2020.
+FEMA is holding a formal public appeal period beginning February 4, 2020.
 During the public appeal period, residents will have the opportunity to submit technical and/or scientific data to file a protest regarding their individual property, or an appeal regarding the accuracy of the mapping process in general.
-Once FEMA announces the public comment period, we will post it here.